mikeaprilee/mikeaprilee/README.md

   </a>
 </p>
 <br/>
-<p align ="center">💻 For now I don't have much to say about my experience, but I'm very eager to learn at the 4Geek Academy bootcamp and become a real Full-Stack Developer.💻</p>
+<p align ="center">💻 I am a constant and patient person, able to work under pressure.
+My goal is to specialize in back-end using Java and Python.
+I am always looking for new opportunities to learn and grow professionally.💻</p>
 <br/>